We've been featured in:

 Supermarkets have a legal duty to ensure that they provide a safe environment for their shoppers and workforce.
 There are many pieces of legislation that they need to follow regarding this.
 Here is a brief overview:

-If The Co-operative Group has failed to adhere to the above, and you have been injured as a consequence, you can definitely make a claim for compensation.
+If The Co-operative Group has failed to adhere to the above, and you have been injured as a consequence, you could make a claim for personal injury compensation.

 Co-op claims are not only for those who visit the supermarket to do their shopping.
 We have also helped many people that have suffered an injury at work, from those who have been injured while using machinery to transport goods to those that have launched a back injury at work claim for falling objects.